-Several aqueducts pass at this area, which are marked on the map on the right.
+Several aqueducts pass at this area, which are marked on the map.
 These were the main water supply for the great Roman city of Caesarea.
 The High level aqueducts (the first and second) were built during the Herod and Hadrian and brought water from the east, while the lower level aqueducts (third and forth) were built during the Crusaders period and brought water from the north.

 The PEF survey mistakenly linked the aqueduct to Tel Tanninim (el Helat or Melat) to the lower aqueduct, as shown in this map.
 However, a modern survey (Yossi Porat, 2009) found that that section was actually fed from the high level aqueduct (to the south of the Tel), and was built during the Byzantine period.

 Systematic excavations took part in Tel Tanninim is 1996-1999, headed by Robert R. Stieglitz.
 The site was damaged due to looting in the 1990s, and following the heavy storm of December 2010.

 Tel Tanninim is located on the Israel national hiking trail’s route.